hermango/shareable/README.md

 <img src="https://cloud.githubusercontent.com/assets/28847/3418917/8883ea2e-fe51-11e3-81f4-368f184b9a49.png" alt="horizontal row of evenly aligned social media buttons." />

 ###Turbolinks
-Shareable is compatiable with Turbolinks but the javascript library [jQuery](https://github.com/rails/jquery-rails) is required in order for Shareable's solution to work.
-To enable Turbolinks compatibility, set the configuration option *turbolinks* in your app's 'shareable.rb' configuration file (see [Configuration](https://github.com/hermango/shareable/blob/master/README.md#configuration)) to boolean value true.
+Shareable works with Turbolinks but the javascript library [jQuery](https://github.com/rails/jquery-rails) is required in order for Shareable's solution to work.
+To enable Turbolinks support, set the configuration option *turbolinks* in your app's 'shareable.rb' configuration file (see [Configuration](https://github.com/hermango/shareable/blob/master/README.md#configuration)) to boolean value true.
 Turbolinks compatiability is turned off by default.
 You can also pass *turbolinks* as a hash value to the render_shareable method like this:

 ```
 <%= render_shareable :turbolinks => true, :facebook => {:turbolinks => false} %>